COPPER COUNTRY COMMUNITY ARTS CENTER

 Meg Pachmayer

 Interested in joining the board?
 Expand your skills, share your strengths, and be an ambassador for the arts by joining the CCCAC Board of Directors.
 We seek a diverse group of positive-minded volunteers and encourage young people to apply.
 This is an active board, participating in Kerredge Gallery openings, fundraisers, events, and special projects.
-Anyone interested in finding out more is welcome to contact board member Annelise Doll at annelisedoll@gmail.com.
+Anyone interested in finding out more is welcome to contact cynthia@coppercountryarts.com.

 Applications are reviewed by current board members, and prospective members are invited to attend a board meeting.